-A candidate for the Degree of Bachelor of Arts who is or has been enrolled for the Degree of Bachelor of Laws shall be permitted to cross-credit, in addition to the credits permitted under Regulation K1 of the General Course and Examination Regulations:
+(a) A candidate for the Degree of Bachelor of Arts

+who is or has been enrolled for the Degree of Bachelor of Laws and has been credited with LAWS 101 to the Bachelor of Laws, shall also have this course credited to the degree of the Bachelor of Arts as part of the credits allowed under Regulation K1 of the General Course and Examination Regulations.

-- (a) LAWS 101, credited to the Bachelor of Laws may also be credited to the Degree of Bachelor of Arts; - (b) 30 points at 200-level, provided at least that number of points have been credited to the Degree of Bachelor of Laws above 100-level, and provided he or she has not been credited under LLB Regulation 6 with any courses credited to the Bachelor of Arts degree.
+(b) In addition, 30 points LAWS at 200-level, provided at least that number of points have been credited to the Degree of Bachelor of Laws above 100-level, and provided he or she has not been credited under LLB Regulation 5 with any courses credited to the Bachelor of Arts degree.